sumana-2001/MERN-STACK/README.md

 # MERN-STACK
-project folders are in master branch
+project folders are in master branch project files updated ones are in main branch